Smoking kills around 2 out of every 3 people who smoke. In this article, we'll look at how smoking affects your health.

 Even if you only smoke one cigarette a day it can have serious health consequences.

-Recent research has found that smoking just one cigarette a day has nearly half the risk of coronary heart disease and stroke compared to a 20-cigs-a-day smoker.
+Recent research has found that smoking just one cigarette a day has nearly half the risk of coronary heart disease and stroke compared to a person who smokes 20-cigarettes-a-day.

 Smoking causes cancer